Open Houses Go 'virtual' During Coronavirus Pandemic

 Sunday there will be no open houses to attend for the first time in recent memory.
 With health and safety as its primary concern, the Honolulu Board of Realtors instructed its membership that “in-person open houses must stop immediately.”
 Further, the board’s HiCentral site has suspended all open house information through May 1.

 Many listing agents are going “virtual,” with video or virtual tours of their listings.
 In-person private showings are still being conducted by appointment only while using social distancing and other safety precautions such as providing hand sanitizer to visitors and wiping down surfaces.

-State offices critical to real estate, such as the Bureau of Conveyances and Land Court, remain open for business.
-The bureau is accepting electronic and paper filings, but there may be delays if it becomes short staffed.
+State offices critical to real estates, such as the Bureau of Conveyances and Land Court, remain open for business.
+The bureau is accepting electronic and paper filings, but there may be delays if it becomes short-staffed.
 Land Court petitions are being processed but are expected to take longer than the usual two weeks turnaround time.